turingtechPK/front-end-test-beginner/README.md

 ## Bonus

-- Use typescript
-- Deploy your app on Heroku or Netlify
+- Deploy your app on GitHub Pages and share URL

 ## Code Submit
 Please organize, design, test and document your code as if it were going into production, create a loom video and send us a [pull request](https://opensource.com/article/19/7/create-pull-request-github).